 What Reddit Really Thinks About Microsoft Teams (Especially for Frontline Comms)

-Let’s be honest: if you’ve ever opened Microsoft Teams and thought, “Is it just me, or is this… kinda terrible?” — you’re not alone.
+Let’s be honest: if you’ve ever opened Microsoft Teams and thought, “Is it just me, or is this… kinda terrible?” you're not alone.
+And no, it’s not just a you problem.
+It’s a platform problem.

 What Reddit really thinks: 5 recurring complaints about Microsoft Teams